DavidTPate/pendragon/README.md

 or otherwise draw some sensory information from his surroundings.

-This skill measures the character’s attentiveness to his immediate surroundings, using both his five physical senses and the mysterious “sixth sense.”
+This skill measures the character’s attentiveness to his immediate surroundings, using both his five physical senses and the mysterious "sixth sense."
 A critical success might reveal extra information (such as the precise location of the bandits hiding in the trees, as opposed to the simple realization that there are bandits there), while a fumbled Awareness roll reveals incorrect information.